joamartine/joamartine.github.io/index.md

 </a>

 ## About me
 BSc in Economics at University of Chile.
-Mainly interested Industrial Organization and Macrofinance.
-Materials on videos and classes are accesible [here](materiales.md).
+Mainly interested in macroeconomics and finance.
+Recursos de videos y ayudantías [aquí](materiales.md).